FFmpeg/FFV1/ffv1.md

 # Sample Coding

-For each `Slice` (as described in [the section on `Slices`](#slice)) of a `Frame`, the planes, lines, and samples are coded in an order determined by the `Color Space` (see [the section on `Color Space`](#color-space)).
-Each Sample is predicted by the median predictor as described in [the section of the Median Predictor](#median-predictor) from other samples within the same plane and the difference is stored using the method described in [Coding of the Sample Difference](#coding-of-the-sample-difference).
+For each `Slice` (as described in [the section on `Slices`](#slice)) of a `Frame`, the `Planes`, `Lines`, and `Samples` are coded in an order determined by the `Color Space` (see [the section on `Color Space`](#color-spaces)).
+Each `Sample` is predicted by the median predictor as described in [the section of the Median Predictor](#median-predictor) from other `Samples` within the same `Plane` and the difference is stored using the method described in [Coding of the Sample Difference](#coding-of-the-sample-difference).

 ## Border

 A border is assumed for each coded `Slice` for the purpose of the median predictor and context according to the following rules:

-- one column of samples to the left of the coded slice is assumed as identical to the samples of the leftmost column of the coded slice shifted down by one row.
-The value of the topmost sample of the column of samples to the left of the coded slice is assumed to be `0`
+- one column of `Samples` to the left of the coded slice is assumed as identical to the `Samples` of the leftmost column of the coded slice shifted down by one row.
+The value of the topmost `Sample` of the column of `Samples` to the left of the coded slice is assumed to be `0`
-- one column of samples to the right of the coded slice is assumed as identical to the samples of the rightmost column of the coded slice
+- one column of `Samples` to the right of the coded slice is assumed as identical to the `Samples` of the rightmost column of the coded slice
-- an additional column of samples to the left of the coded slice and two rows of samples above the coded slice are assumed to be `0`
+- an additional column of `Samples` to the left of the coded slice and two rows of `Samples` above the coded slice are assumed to be `0`

-The following table depicts a slice of 9 samples `a,b,c,d,e,f,g,h,i` in a 3x3 arrangement along with its assumed border.
+The following table depicts a slice of 9 `Samples` `a,b,c,d,e,f,g,h,i` in a 3x3 arrangement along with its assumed border.

 ```
 +---+---+---+---+---+---+---+---+